rysllvn/starmax-fe/README.md

 ## Description

 An online marketplace for all your interstellar travel needs.
-Full stack, React and Spring, project.
-User signup and signin and full CRUD functionality.
+Full stack, React and Spring, ecommerce project with full CRUD functionality.

 ## Tech Stack